salesforcecli/plugin-devops-center/messages/commonFlags.md

 # flags.devops-center-username.summary

-Username or alias for the DevOps Center org.
+Username or alias for the org where DevOps Center is installed.

 # flags.wait.description